 Conventional notions of the body in Western culture stand in blunt opposition to that radical notion.
 As Mazis points out, the idea that you might be an open, process in fluid interaction with the world “may sound fantastic to you because we have been taught to close our bodies, lock our knees, and brace ourselves for life and its tasks” (Mazis, 2002).
 This numbing shut-down means that most people “fail to experience the pull, the tides, of the earth’s motion which stream through us”.

 Merleau-Ponty distinguishes between the objective body – the body regarded as an object – and the phenomenal body, which refers to my (or your) body as I (or you) actually experience it.
 But we typically blur that distinction, experiencing our bodies as enclosed objects that we ‘own’.
 As a result many people “live much of the time in a state of disconnection and dislocation … and have little sense of where they are, what they feel and what they sense, especially not in the myriad depths and dimensions of the perceptual” (2004).

 Mazis points to another way of experiencing our embodied condition that allow us to be more caring, more environmentally aware, more open and more loving.
 Mazis seeks to “reveal the dance of the planet”, so that we – as earthbodies – can come to experience the earth’s constant motion as more than merely physical: It’s also “emotional, imaginative, spiritual, linguistic, communal, and natural” (Mazis, 2002).

-I’ll be speaking to Glen as part of the forthcoming on-line Embodiment Conference which is free to attend.
+Glen will be joining me for forthcoming on-line Embodiment Conference, which is free to attend.